etujnr/ED-LOS-Prediction/README.md

 Study objective: The outbreak of COVID-19 has become a global public health threat.
 The influx of COVID-19 patients to the hospital has caused a prolonged emergency department (ED) length of stay (LOS) in the United States.
 Our objective is to develop a reliable prediction model for COVID-19 patient ED LOS and identify factors associated with a LOS of "4-hour target".

 Methods: Data were collected from a community hospital in Detroit for all COVID-19 patients’ ED presentations between March 1 and April 30, 2020.
 Decision tree (DT) and random forest (RF) models are trained to predict COVID-19 patients with an ED LOS less or greater than 4 hours.
-10-fold cross-validation is employed to evaluate the performance of the models.
+10-fold cross-validation was employed to evaluate the performance of the models.

-Results: The data on 536 COVID-19 patients with known LOS at the ED are used in this analysis.
+Results: The data on 536 COVID-19 patients with known LOS at the ED were used for this analysis.
 The RF model performance outperforms the DT one with an overall accuracy of 77% (i.e., F-1 score of 0.772 for ED LOS <4hrs and 0.765 for ED LOS >=4hrs).
-No significant accuracy gains are achieved through further splits.
+No significant accuracy gains were achieved through further splits.
 Results illustrate chronic kidney disease, age, oxygen flow, and hypertension as significant factors associated with prolonged COVID-19 patients’ LOS.

 Conclusion: We applied machine learning models (i.e., DT and RF) to predict COVID-19 patients’ ED LOS.
 The models can serve as a decision-support tool to help ED managers and clinicians with hospital resource planning and inform patients with better ED LOS estimations.